danielabar/meblog/src/markdown/activerecord-dependent-options.md

 end
 ```

 Summing up the options, there are 2 dependent options on the `belongs_to` association, plus the "option" to not specify anything which makes 3.
-There are 5 dependent options on the `has_many` association, plus the do nothing "option" which makes 6.
+There are 6 dependent options on the `has_many` association, plus the do nothing "option" which makes 7.

 On the `has_many` side, the `restrict_with_error` option behaves similarly to the `restrict_with_exception` except that it populates the `errors` property of the model instead of raising an exception.
-To reduce the number of combinations in this analysis, will only consider `restrict_with_exception`.
+Similarly, the `destroy_async` option behaves similarly to the `destroy` except it does so via a job.
+To reduce the number of combinations and avoid the complexity of setting up ActiveJob in this analysis, will only consider `restrict_with_exception` and leave off `destroy_async`.

 This means there are 3 * 5 = 15 possible combinations of dependent options: